Scripts

 })();

-Use AJAX to load specific configurations for the store.
-Access your own defined URL with the store ID specified in that URL.
-Your app will serve those store settings in JSON format, which you can then use in your JavaScript file.
+Use AJAX to load store configurations by accessing a URL with the store ID.
+The app will return store settings in JSON format for use in your JavaScript.

 useJquery().then( (jq) => {